GABAA receptor: Subunits

-Combinatorial Arrays
+Combinatorial arrays

 Given the large number of GABAA receptors, a great diversity of final pentameric receptor subtypes is possible.
 Methods to produce cell-based laboratory access to a greater number of possible GABAA receptor subunit combinations allow teasing apart of the contribution of specific receptor subtypes and their physiological and pathophysiological function and role in the CNS and in disease.

 Distribution

 GABAA receptors are responsible for most of the physiological activities of GABA in the central nervous system, and the receptor subtypes vary significantly.
 Subunit composition can vary widely between regions and subtypes may be associated with specific functions.
 The minimal requirement to produce a GABA-gated ion channel is the inclusion of an α and a β subunit.
 The most common GABAA receptor is a pentamer comprising two α's, two β's, and a γ (α2β2γ).
 In neurons themselves, the type of GABAA receptor subunits and their densities can vary between cell bodies and dendrites.
+Benzodiazepines and barbiturates amplify the inhibitory effects mediated by the GABAA receptor.

 GABAA receptors can also be found in other tissues, including leydig cells, placenta, immune cells, liver, bone growth plates and several other endocrine tissues.
 Subunit expression varies between 'normal' tissue and malignancies, as GABAA receptors can influence cell proliferation.